A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: Numerical Experiments

-In Section~\ref{sec:uniform_0_2_result}, we discuss a set of numerical experiments that uses a simple demand distribution and a relatively small action space: \begin{itemize} \item $d_0^t \in \mathbb{U}[0,2]$, $\mathbb{A} = \{-2,-1,0,1,2\}$. \end{itemize} After exploring the behavior of our algorithm under different co-player policies, in Section~\ref{sec:uniform8_normal_classic_result} we test the algorithm using three well-known cases from the literature, which have larger possible demand values and action spaces: \begin{itemize} \item $d_0^t \in \mathbb{U}[0,8]$, $\mathbb{A} = \{-8,\dots, 8\}$ \citep{croson2006behavioral} \item $d_0^t \in \mathbb{N}(10,2^2)$, $\mathbb{A} = \{-5,\dots, 5\}$ \citep[adapted from][, who assume $\mathbb{N}(50,20^2)$]{chen2000stationary} \item $d_0^t \in C(4,8)$, $\mathbb{A} = \{-8,\dots, 8\}$ \citep{sterman1989modeling}. \end{itemize} As noted above, we only consider cases in which a single DQN plays with non-DQN agents, e.g., simulated human co-players.
-In each of the cases listed above, we consider three types of policies that the non-DQN co-players follow: (i) base-stock policy, (ii) Sterman formula, (iii) random policy.
-In the random policy, agent $i$ also follows a $d+x$ rule, in which $a_i^t \in \mathbb{A}$ is selected randomly and with equal probability, for each $t$.
+After exploring the behavior of SRDQN under different co-player (teammate) policies, in Section~\ref{sec:result:literature_cases} we test the algorithm using three well-known cases from the literature, which have larger possible demand values and action spaces: \begin{itemize} \item $d_0^t \in \mathbb{U}[0,8]$, $\mathcal{A} = \{-8,\dots, 8\}$ \citep{croson2006behavioral} \item $d_0^t \in \mathbb{N}(10,2^2)$, $\mathcal{A} = \{-5,\dots, 5\}$ \citep[adapted from][]{chen2000stationary} \item $d_0^t \in C(4,8)$, $\mathcal{A} = \{-8,\dots, 8\}$ \citep{sterman1989modeling}. \end{itemize} Section \ref{sec:results:basket_dataset} presents the results on two real world datasets, and Section \ref{sec:results:sensitivity_analysis} provides sensitivity analysis on the trained models.
 After analyzing these cases, in Section \ref{sec:results:transfer_learning} we provide the results obtained using transfer learning for each of the six proposed cases.
+As noted above, we only consider cases in which a single SRDQN plays with non-SRDQN agents, e.g., simulated human co-players.
+In each of the cases listed above, we consider three types of policies that the non-SRDQN co-players follow: (i) base-stock policy, (ii) Sterman formula, (iii) random policy.
+In the random policy, agent $i$ also follows a $d+x$ rule, in which $a_i^t \in \mathcal{A}$ is selected randomly and with equal probability, for each $t$.

 We test values of $m$ in $\{5,10\}$ and $C \in \{5000, 10000\}$.
-Our DNN network is a fully connected network, in which each node has a ReLU activation function.
-The input is of size $5m$, and there are three hidden layers in the neural network.
-There is one output node for each possible value of the action, and each of these nodes takes a value in ${\mathbb R}$ indicating the Q-value for that action.
-Thus, there are $a_u - a_l + 1$ output nodes, and the neural network has shape $[5m, 180, 130, 61, a_u - a_l + 1]$.
+Considering the state and action spaces, our DNN network is a fully connected network with shape $[5m, 180, 130, 61, a_u - a_l + 1]$.

-In order to optimize the network, we used the Adam optimizer \citep{kingma2014adam} with a batch size of $64$.
-Although the Adam optimizer has its own weight decaying procedure, we used exponential decay with a stair of $10000$ iterations with rate $0.98$ to decay the learning rate further.
-This helps to stabilize the training trajectory.
 We trained each agent on at most 60000 episodes and used a replay memory $E$ equal to the one million most recently observed experiences.
-Also, the training of the DNN starts after observing at least $500$ episodes of the game.
 The $\epsilon$-greedy algorithm starts with $\epsilon = 0.9$ and linearly reduces it to $0.1$ in the first $80\%$ of iterations.